dask/dask/docs/source/dataframe-groupby.rst

-To start off, common groupby operations like ``df.groupby(columns).reduction()`` for known reductions like ``mean, sum, std, var, count, nunique`` are all quite fast and efficient.
+To start off, common groupby operations like ``df.groupby(columns).reduction()`` for known reductions like ``mean, sum, std, var, count, nunique`` are all quite fast and efficient, even if partitions are not cleanly divided with known divisions.
 This is the common case.

-So too with joins.
-Joining a Dask dataframe to a Pandas dataframe or joining two Dask dataframes along their index is already quite fast.
+Joins are also quite fast when joining a Dask dataframe to a Pandas dataframe or when joining two Dask dataframes along their index.
 No special considerations need to be made when operating in these common cases.

 So if you're doing common groupby and join operations then you can stop reading this.
 Everything will scale nicely.
 Fortunately this is true most of the